 © All images and text subject to copyright.
 Reproduction only with permission of dogwalksprague.blog

-Klara’s Trail is named after the cute, smart, four-legged scout who first guided us along this route.
+Klara’s Trail is named after the cute, smart, four-legged scout who showed us the first section of this trail.